abdullahemad12/abcoolc/README.md

 While static typing imposes a strong discipline on programming in Cool, it guarantees that no runtime type errors can arise in the execution of Cool programs.

-For more information refer to the [COOL manual](docs/cool-manual.pdf)
+For more information about COOL refer to the [COOL manual](docs/cool-manual.pdf)

-General information on the runtime system and the general code structure refer to [COOL Tour](docs/cool-tour.pdf)
+For general information about the runtime system and the code structure refer to [COOL Tour](docs/cool-tour.pdf)

-Example COOL programs can be found in the [Examples folder](examples)
+example COOL programs can be found in the [Examples folder](examples)

 # Building for Linux